Hawaiian Hurricane Popcorn

 Hurricane Popcorn originally comes from Kaneohe, Hawaii, where a small popcorn pushcart started experimenting with mixing ingredients from different cultures into their blend.

 Today, it is one of the most popular snacks in Hawaii.
-It blends classic Japanese flavours – like sesame and seaweed (nori) – with traditional popcorn, making an extra addictive snack.
+It blends classic Japanese flavours – like sesame and seaweed (nori) – with traditional popcorn, making an extra irresistible snack.

 Ingredients and Substitutes